koonerts/algo/docs/algo-templates.md

         IF b is not in current.children THEN
           BREAK

-        Set current to child node for b
+        Set current to child node FOR b

       // Check final node
       IF current has nextHop information THEN